-The Summer Training in Academic Research (STAR) Program provides a high-quality research experience for undergraduate students, high school students, and middle and high school teachers during the summer academic break.
+The Summer Training in Academic Research (STAR) Program provides a high-quality research experience for undergraduate students, high school students, medical students, and middle and high school teachers during the summer academic break.

 The STAR Program is held at the Duke Clinical Research Institute in Durham, N.C., which has organized educational and support programs for junior faculty, fellows, residents, and medical students as well as high school and college students.
-Participants receive a stipend to attend, which makes the program an option even for students who planned to work over the summer break (see below).
+Participants receive a stipend to attend, which makes the program an option even for students who plan to work over the summer break (see below)

 Program Details